(2) Make it interesting enough to pay attention to.

 There is probably an infinite number of excellent activities that you could plug into each of these parts of the lesson, but I have found that for me there are just a few go-to strategies that really serve me well.

 To review orally, you can simply display student artwork and use it as a visual aid to review.
 I try to have our student artists capture the “create” part in artwork each day.
 You can simply have the artist draw in a class notebook and put it under your projector and point and talk about it.
 Sometimes I like to have my artists work on a big piece of chart paper, as is often the case with One Word Images.
-For more information on student artists and One Word Images, see the Bite-Size Book of Student Artists and the Bite-Size Book of One Word Images.

 You can also simply ask the class review questions.
 You could also have them listen to a retelling of what the class created and sketch to demonstrate their understanding.
 You can give them a Quick Quiz and have them write the answers to turn in at the end of class, or have them listen and retell in L1 (English for most of my students) for a quick formative assessment.
 You can add on more quiz questions at the end of class as a closure activity, or you can retell additional information at the end of class and ask them to sketch or write more in L1.